Edgar Wright: 1995–2002: Early works and Spaced

-2003–2013: The Three-Flavours-Cornetto-trilogy and Scott Pilgrim
+2003–2013: The Three Flavours Cornetto trilogy and Scott Pilgrim

 The critical success of Spaced paved the way for Wright and Pegg to move to the big screen with Shaun of the Dead, a zombie comedy which mixed a "Brit flick" romantic comedy style with homages to the horror classics of George A. Romero and Sam Raimi.
 The film was a success critically and financially, and its rooting in American genre cinema helped to make it an international hit.

-The pair subsequently planned out a trilogy of British genre-comedies which were connected not by narrative but by their shared traits and motifs.
+The pair planned a trilogy of British genre comedies which were connected not by narrative but by their shared traits and motifs.
 The trilogy was named "The Three-Flavours-Cornetto-Trilogy" by the pair due to a running joke about the British ice cream product Cornetto and its effectiveness as a hangover cure.
 Wright explained to Clark Collis in an interview for Entertainment Weekly, "We put that joke in Shaun of the Dead where Nick asks for a Cornetto first thing in the morning.
 When I was at college, it was my hangover cure—probably still is my hangover cure.
 Then we put it into Hot Fuzz because we thought it would be a funny recurring thing.
 One journalist in the United Kingdom said, 'Is this going to be your theme as a trilogy?' and I said, 'Yes, it's like Krzysztof Kieślowski's Three Colours trilogy.
 This is the Three Flavours Cornetto trilogy.'
 It was just a joke that stuck."
 Collis observes that the films also feature "a running gag involving garden fences."